Challenges with Pharmaceutical Waste Management in the Healthcare Industry

-The Current State of Affairs
+The Current Environment

-Many hospitals are not meeting federal, state, and local requirements related to collecting hazardous and state-regulated pharmaceutical waste.
+Based on what we’ve witnessed during pharmacy waste audits, many hospitals are not meeting federal, state, and local requirements related to collecting hazardous and state-regulated pharmaceutical waste.
 Here are some common instances currently happening in hospitals across the country:

 - Collection containers have confusing labels.
-Without official training this can result in many questions from the nursing staff: What do you expect me to collect?
+Without proper training on container labeling, many questions from the nursing staff can arise, such as: “What do you expect me to collect?
 You want me to collect those empty wrappers?
-How am I supposed to understand which container is the correct container?
+How am I supposed to understand which container is the correct container?”

 The Cost of Pharmaceutical Waste in Healthcare